chef/chef-web-docs/chef_master/source/install_server_tiered.rst

    .. note:: .. tag chef_license_reconfigure_reporting

-             Starting with Reporting 1.6.0, the :doc:`Chef MLSA </chef_license>` must be accepted when reconfiguring the product.
+             Starting with Reporting 1.6.0, the `Chef MLSA </chef_license.html>`__ must be accepted when reconfiguring the product.
 If the Chef MLSA has not already been accepted, the reconfigure process will prompt for a ``yes`` to accept it.
 Or run ``opscode-reporting-ctl reconfigure --accept-license`` to automatically accept the license.

              .. end_tag